Updated on December 19, 2024

-LDAP (Lightweight Directory Access Protocol), OpenLDAP, and Microsoft Active Directory (AD) are all related to directory protocols and functionality.
-However, there are some key differences: namely that LDAP is a protocol, and OpenLDAP and AD are software that support the LDAP protocol.
+LDAP (Lightweight Directory Access Protocol), OpenLDAP, and Microsoft Active Directory (AD) are similar because they’re are used to manage directories.
+That’s where the similarities end: LDAP is a protocol, and OpenLDAP and AD are software that support the LDAP protocol.

 Vendors have created software implementations of LDAP that include tooling, interfaces, and other added functionality.
-OpenLDAP, which is a free, open-source implementation of LDAP, is one of the most popular.
-Similarly, Microsoft AD includes a software implementation of LDAP, among other protocols.
+OpenLDAP, which is a free, open source implementation of LDAP, is one of the most popular.
+Similarly, Microsoft AD is a comprehensive directory service for Windows networks that includes a software implementation of LDAP, among other protocols.
+AD is a legacy offering that needs modernization and protection, but remains in widespread use.

 What’s the Difference Between LDAP, OpenLDAP, and Active Directory?

-LDAP is a protocol; OpenLDAP and Active Directory are software that make use of the LDAP protocol.
+LDAP is a protocol; OpenLDAP and AD are software that make use of the LDAP protocol.
 To understand the differences between LDAP, OpenLDAP, and Active Directory, it helps to first understand the LDAP protocol.

-These frameworks are flexible and customizable, so different directories can be formatted differently, but they tend to follow a hierarchical tree structure.
+These frameworks are flexible and customizable, so different directories can be formatted in various ways, but they tend to follow a hierarchical tree structure.
 (Learn more about LDAP directory structure in our full LDAP overview.)

 The LDAP protocol is not software, but software packages have emerged to streamline LDAP directory creation, implementation, and management.
 One of the first implementations of this was OpenLDAP.